UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 to the `nsubj` of the relative clause (and remove the corresponding `nsubj` relation between the relative pronoun and the subject).

+<span style='color:red; font-weight:bold'>DZ: This example and explanation is taken from our
+documentation of enhanced dependencies, where it was added after issue #531.
+However, the solution appears half-done (why are the remaining children of _which_ not re-attached to _chairman_?) and it should be elaborated.</span>

 <!-- https://github.com/UniversalDependencies/docs/issues/531 -->
 <table> <!--He became chairman, which he still is-->
 <tbody><tr><td width="480">